Skip to content

 GIF

-=QUERY(SQLJOIN(B2:D6,F2:H4,2,1), "SELECT Col4, MAX(Col3) GROUP BY Col4").
-Do you start to feel the power?
+=QUERY(SQLJOIN(B2:D6,F2:H4,2,1), "SELECT Col4, MAX(Col3) GROUP BY Col4")

 How to use it?